-When 120Hz TV’s came out, the difference in picture was amazing.
-Shoppers simply had to look for a 120Hz refresh rate in order to get the best picture quality for sports and action movies.
+When 120Hz TVs came out, the difference in the picture was amazing.
+Shoppers simply had to look for a 120Hz refresh rate to get the best picture quality for sports and action movies.

 Then manufacturers came out with something called “Motion Rate” to make things more complicated.